northperseids/renbot/README.md

 # renbot

 Simple self-hosted TTS Discord bot using UnrealSpeech's text-to-speech API.
-Can be used by up to four users and does not use a database, so it can be run standalone.
-It will not save persistent settings, though.
-(That may change in the future.)
+Can have up to 4 users talking simultaneously.

 ## Setup
 - Create a new Discord bot on https://discord.com/developers/applications.